 While it is always a good idea to regularly check your Hard Disk Health for Errors & Bad Sectors, it is equally important to monitor the Hard Disk regularly, if you don’t want to be caught unawares by a hard disk failure for no apparent reason.
-Hard Disks these days, use Self-Monitoring, Analysis, and Reporting Technology or SMART to monitor its own health and send out signals if it is failing.
+Hard Disks these days, use Self-Monitoring, Analysis, and Reporting Technology or SMART to monitor its health and send out signals if it is failing.

 Hard Disk Health

-If the status of your hard disk is fine, you will see a message OK.
+If the status of your hard disk is fine, you will see a message, OK.
 If Windows faces problems in retrieving the SMART information, it will probably mean that the hard disk may face issues and this will be reflected in the message that is returned.

 In the eventuality that your hard disk status is not OK, it might be a good idea to keep a watch on the noises that a dying hard disk makes, and back up all your data natively or by using some free third-party backup software.

-It might then be good idea to consider changing your hard disk, as a dying disk can result in data corruption too – before it eventuality dies.
+It might then be a good idea to consider changing your hard disk, as a dying disk can result in data corruption too – before it eventuality dies.